Introduction to the Subject & Team

 Students receive four one-hour lessons of English per week and are placed into sets using Key Stage 2 data, plus the academy’s assessment data as they progress through Key Stage 3.

 During Year 7, students will be introduced to a range of engaging fiction and non-fiction texts.
-In the Autumn term we start with some exciting work surrounding Michael Morpurgo’s fantastic war novel, Private Peaceful.
+In the Autumn term we start with some exciting work surrounding war novels, with students reading either Michael Morpurgo’s Private Peaceful or John Boyne’s The Boy in the Striped Pyjamas.
 In the Spring term, we examine Shakespeare’s life and works through our study of ‘A Midsummer Night’s Dream’, and in the Summer team, we explore a range of inspiring and challenging poetry, centred around the theme of ‘Growing Up.

 The Autumn term sees students studying a challenging and engaging modern novel, Heroes by Robert Cormier.
 In the Spring term, we study Romeo and Juliet in detail, giving students an understanding of Shakespeare’s writing which is excellent grounding for their exam studies at Key Stage 4. the Summer term focuses on a range of poetry from a variety of different cultures, allowing students to develop both specific analysis skills and their wider knowledge and understanding.